 Wine rated (2024 guide) 94/100

-Herbaceous nose with aromas of wild berries, dried Mediterranean herbs, and lovely notes of sauerkraut and ripe, sweet red berries.
-The palate is firm and textured, with round, mineral fruit that glides into a long finish.
-Drink now or cellar.
+The nose is herbaceous, with aromas of wild berries, dried Mediterranean herbs, and lovely notes of sauerkraut and ripe, sweet red berries.
+The palate is firm and textured, with round, mineral-driven fruit that flows into a long finish.
+Enjoy now or cellar.

 Tim Atkin